 Quickly adopted in physical education uniforms in English schools

-In the 30s-40s, they became common in sportswear, especially athletics and tennis
+In the 1930s-40s, they became common in sportswear, especially athletics and tennis

 2. Shorts in 60s-70s fashion

-Thanks to the liberation of morals and the influence of surfing and skating
+Thanks to the liberation of morals and the influence of surf and skate culture

 Denim shorts became an emblematic piece for younger generations

-They began to be made in feminine versions and gained a fashion dimension
+They began to be offered in women's versions and took on a fashion dimension

 3. Explosion in the 90s

-With hip-hop, basketball, and urban culture, oversized shorts became a must
+With hip-hop, basketball, and urban culture, oversized shorts became a must-have

-Streetwear brands took them up and made them a strong signature
+Streetwear brands embraced them and made them a strong signature

 4. Today: between style and functionality